chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

 ---------------
 Postprocessing
 ---------------
 A Python post-processing code called ``bouncing_particle_post_processing.py`` is provided with this example.
-It uses is to compare the height reached by the particle after each bounce with the analytical solution of a hard sphere bouncing on a flat plane.
+It compares the height reached by the particle after each bounce with the analytical solution of a hard sphere bouncing on a flat plane.
 This analytical solution considers instantaneous collision between the particle and the wall, thus the maximum height of each bounce can be express by the following expression:

 .. math::
         h_{k}^{max} = (h_0 - r_p)e^{2k} + rp